Saint Maurice, patron saint of soldiers.

 Here are some examples of what African music from the earliest days of cross-Atlantic cultural encounters might have sounded like.

 When we talk about traditional African folk music, we have to qualify what we mean by “traditional.”
-Seventeenth-century west African dances, like the Pandulungu, Guandu, or Cubango from Angola, have been lost.
-Most of the folk music that is most directly tied to African traditions from the days before the Atlantic slave trade can be found in its most undiluted forms in South and Central America and the West Indies, such as this invocation to the ancestors of the Maroon people of Jamaica.
+We know about certain west African dances, like the Pandulungu, Guandu, or Cubango from Angola, from the writings of 17th-century Portuguese explorers and missionaries, but the dance and musical forms themselves have been lost.
+Most of the folk music of the Americas that is most directly tied to African traditions can be found in its purest forms in South and Central America and the West Indies, such as this invocation to the ancestors of the Maroon people of Jamaica, the descendants of Africans who escaped from slavery and established free communities in the mountains.

-These African traditions were inexorably changed by the cross-cultural encounters brought about by the slave trade.
+Most of these African musical traditions, however, were inexorably changed by the cross-cultural encounters brought about by the slave trade beginning in the sixteenth century.

 The bomba, a traditional musical style of Puerto Rico, owes much to west African drumming, and was first documented in the early sixteenth century.
 It’s a call-and-response challenge between the dancers and the drummers, with the dancer leading and the drummers responding.